goetas/twital/doc/en/source/templates.rst

     </div>

-Here we add conditionaly an attribute based on the value of `condition` expression.
+Here we add conditionally an attribute based on the value of `condition` expression.
 You can use any twig expression as condition and attribute value.
-The attribute name must be a litteral.
+The attribute name must be a literal.

 .. code-block:: xml+jinja